 - Pay attention to the AQL (Acceptable Quality Level), which is a statistical measurement of the number of defects possible in a production run.
 The lower the number, the better.
 Ideally you want at least a 0.65 or less (6 in 1000 potentially have a defect).

 The Thermo Scientific™ TruNarc™ is a lightweight, handheld Ramen System which can rapidly identify narcotics and reduce the backlog of cases at crime labs while decreasing costs.
 With the TruNarc™, narcotics, stimulants, depressants, hallucinogens and analgesics are easily identified using lab-proven Raman spectroscopy.
 It can analyze key drugs of abuse as well as common cutting agents, precursors and emerging threats including fentanyl, numerous fentanyl compounds including carfentanil, common street fentanyl analogs, pharmaceutical variants (Alfentanil and Sufentanil), as well as two fentanyl precursors, NPP and ANPP.

 It’s important to recognize that the exposure level you initially selected can change and your PPE should be adjusted accordingly.
 Higher levels of PPE may also be necessary to protect responders from exposure to other chemicals that could also be present in addition to fentanyl.

-Stay tuned for next week’s blog where we’ll be taking an in-depth look at the innovative tools police and EMS are using to identify fentanyl.
-In the meantime, if you need help selecting the right PPE for your first responders, get in touch with us today.
+If you need help selecting the right PPE for your first responders, get in touch with us today.